A dark, dichromatic, dead-&-alive feline superhero

 It’s not as complicated as it sounds.
-(Well, maybe a bit.)
+(Well, maybe.)

 That’s right: Schrödinger’s Cat!
 Action Hero of the Quantum Polyverse.
 Yes, seriously.
 We’ve been waiting so long for someone to make that happen, we finally decided to do it ourselves.

-Raiders of the Lost Quark is a wacky action-adventure-platformer-puzzler that blazes irreverently through the wild wonders of the Standard Model, combining lateral-thinking multi-solution logic puzzles with Fists-of-Feynman kickass combat action.
+Raiders of the Lost Quark is a wacky action-adventure-platformer-puzzler that blazes irreverently through the wild weirdness of the Standard Model, combining lateral-thinking multi-solution logic with Fists-of-Feynman kickass combat action.

 Pfft, who’d want to play that?
 Ha ha!
 Who WOULDN’T, I think you mean!

-It’s being initially developed for PC, Mac & Linux, followed closely by iOS & Android, followed closely again by whatever self-respecting developer environments will allow people like us into their communities.
+Italic Pig has teamed up with the illustrious Team 17 to release Lost Quark on Steam for PC, Mac & Linux… followed closely by whatever self-respecting developer environments will allow people like us into their communities.